Deuce (musician): Hollywood Undead (2005–2010)

 Upon signing with A&M/Octone with Hollywood Undead in 2008, Deuce states that he was also signed as a solo artist.
 He released his first four-track EP, The Two Thousand Eight EP, which contained songs "The One", "Gravestone", "Hollyhood Vacation" (featuring Truth) and "Deuce Dot Com", all of which would four years later be remastered and released within his début album, the latter of the two being bonus tracks.
 The EP was released through iTunes and received little success.
 Shortly after Deuce was evicted from the band, the EP disappeared from iTunes.
 Deuce accused the label of breaching the original contract terms and later sued the company under this accusation.
 Deuce discovered a loophole that revealed he was permitted to produce remixes and mixtape-style songs using the instrumentals of other musicians, so long as he did not incur a profit.

 They Call Me Big Deuce EP (2010–2011)

 In September 2010, Deuce made his first official live performance as a solo artist at California's Epicenter music festival, opening for Eminem, Blink-182, Kiss, Bush, Rise Against, and others.

-In September 2011, The Call Me Big Deuce EP was released as the first collective release of material by American singer-rapper Deuce as an independent solo-artist.
+In September 2011, They Call Me Big Deuce EP was released as the first collective release of material by American singer-rapper Deuce as an independent solo-artist.
 Consisting of 14 previously released songs, the mixtape contains verses over instrumentals by 50 Cent, Eminem, Tupac Shakur, B.o.B and Jay-Z. The mixtape did not contain the previously released songs "Freaky Now", "Surface Air" and "Now You See My Life", which would later be released with his debut album a year later.